Homeโ€บCalculatorsโ€บConstructionโ€บDecking Calculator

 What is a Decking?

 A Decking Calculator determines how many deck boards and total linear feet of decking material you need to cover a rectangular deck, including an allowance for cuts and waste.
-Whether you're building with pressure-treated lumber or composite decking, ordering the right quantity upfront avoids both costly mid-project material runs and excess leftover boards.
+Building with pressure-treated lumber or composite decking, ordering the right quantity upfront avoids both costly mid-project material runs and excess leftover boards.

 This tool takes your deck length, deck width, board width, and wastage percentage to calculate both the number of boards spanning the deck's width and the total linear feet of material to order.
 If your deck project includes a railing, the Baluster Calculator can help you plan that layout, and the Square Footage Calculator is useful for irregular deck shapes.